fujix-io/fujix-cli/README.md

 ### flags:
   - `--language/-l <typescript|javascript>` - used for selecting language of generated code
-  - `--out/-o <folder_name>` - used for specifying generated folder name
-  - `--npm` - used for selecting package manager which using by generation process
   - `-v/--version` - used for displaying package version
   - `-v` - used for displaying package version
   - `-h/--help` - used for displaying list of commands

-### `ping`
-Used for checking avialability of server by provided credentials from fujix-credentials.json

-### `login`
-Used for authentication for project